eco37/emby-notifier/README.md

 It is tested to run on the host that runs Emby with the os Ubuntu 22.04, but it should be able to run on a seperate host as long the script can access Emby.

-For the links on the poster images to work, the user that recieves the email need to be able to access Emby from the internet or trough some other means.
+For the links on the poster images to work, the user that recieves the email need to be able to access Emby from the internet or trough some other means by the browser.

 ## Install